What do we do?

 Scope of Action

-• Observational studies with/without drugs
+• Observational studies with or without drugs

 Reach